tommypyatt/magento-install-ubuntu/README.md

  You'll just need to now add a respective fastcgi backend configuration and modify your project's `nginx.conf.sample` to suit.
 I would like to automate this but I need to first think of a good way to do that.

- At the time of writing, PHP7.4 is what I needed.
-I may (almost certainly will) update this to PHP8.1 in the future.

  `magento` and `magerun` scripts are included which can be run in a terminal.
 These are bash scripts that check for the appropriate PHP version in a `.php-version` file in the project root, from where the scripts are designed to be run.

  Further work is definitely required.
 For example I haven't yet added Elasticsearch phonetic and icu plugins, or enable `display_errors` in php-fpm config, so some manual effort will still currently be required depending on your project and usage requirements.